(Revised May 2022)

 A student fails to meet Academic Good Standing requirements if their:

-- cumulative GPA is below 2.0
+1. Cumulative GPA is below 2.00

 In addition to the GPA requirements, all students must complete coursework over a period no longer than 150 percent of their program length to maintain the satisfactory academic progress standards of the university.
-For example, a full-time student enrolled in a four-year degree program must successfully complete an average of 10 credits per semester registered.

-A part-time student must complete an average of 6 credits per semester registered.
+Consequently, a full-time student enrolled in a four-year degree program must successfully complete an average of 10 credits per semester registered.
+For financial aid eligibility, a part-time student must complete at least 6 credits per semester registered.

 Some individual degree programs have higher GPA and credit requirements for students to maintain program eligibility.
 Consequently, students should consult the program description in the Catalog for the requirements of their individual program.

 The Academic Good Standing requirements for transfer students are based on the number of credits accepted for transfer.
 For example, students who enter Quinnipiac with 20 transfer credits are considered to have completed two semesters and are subject to the requirements of a third-semester student during their first semester at Quinnipiac.
 However, minimum GPA is based only on courses completed at Quinnipiac.